ilg-physics-ucsb/physics6-manual/6CL/lab1.md

 :::Question
 Look at [Fi](#Fi-refrac) to answer the following:

 1. Light ray A is normal to the interface.
 What is the angle of incidence $\theta_1$ for this ray?
-According to Snell&rsquo;s law, what is the angle of refraction $\theta_2$?
+According to Snell's law, what is the angle of refraction $\theta_2$?

 2. Is the angle of the refracted light beam B larger or smaller than the angle of incidence?
 What about light beam C?
-According to Snell&rsquo;s Law, what does the relative magnitude of the angles (*i.e.*, $\theta_2/\theta_1$) tell us about the relative magnitude of the indexes $n_1$ and $n_2$?
+According to Snell's Law, what does the relative magnitude of the angles (*i.e.*, $\theta_2/\theta_1$) tell us about the relative magnitude of the indexes $n_1$ and $n_2$?

 :::
 ## Critical angle and total internal reflection